If you have been wondering “how much do personal trainers make?” this article will be perfect for you guys!

 - $56,490 in Santa Rosa/Petaluma California

 - $52,080 Vallejo/Fairfield California

-How much education you have (especially in a health related field) can impact your Personal Trainer salary
+How much education you have (especially in a health-related field) can impact your Personal Trainer salary

 When you are a candidate for employment as a personal trainer, there are multiple factors that your potential employer looks at.
-If you possess a college degree, it will definitely improve your chances of getting hired.
+If you possess a college degree, it will improve your chances of getting hired.
 This is especially true if you hold a degree in a health-related field.

-Beyond just the micro perspective on how a formal college education will directly impact your reputation personally, I think it is also important to consider the macro perspective.
-An industry with more college educated professionals will raise the standards of personal trainers.
+Beyond just the micro perspective on how a formal college education will directly impact your reputation, I think it is also important to consider the macro view.
+An industry with more college-educated professionals will raise the standards of personal trainers.